RuiXu55/flowers-in-princeton/xia/Begonia.md

 ![](http://www.astro.princeton.edu/~ruixu/fig/Begonia1.jpg)
-"Einstein's begonia": Einstein's secretary gave some cuttings from Einstein's garden to the wives of physics professors who in turn gabe cuttings to other people.
+"Einstein's begonia": Einstein's secretary gave some cuttings from Einstein's garden to the wives of physics professors who in turn gave cuttings to other people.
 Picture taken at 176 Western Way.